Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/show-and-hide-a-header-based-on-scroll-direction.md

 const windowH = window.innerHeight;
 ```

-The first check we need to do is determine if we scrolled past the first viewport height (`windowH`).
+We first need to determine if we scrolled past the first viewport height (`windowH`).

 ```js
 if (windowY > windowH) {